Disability Discrimination at School: Children With Health-Care Issues

 • Children who are at risk of seizures or a severe allergic reaction may be prevented from participating in activities such as field trips.

-• Children with severe disabilities that impact breathing, elimination, or other bodily functions may need the school to provide an aide to assist them.
+• Children with severe disabilities that impact breathing, elimination, or other bodily functions may need an aide but the school neglects to provide one.

-• Children with seizure disorders or autism may need the school to allow them to be accompanied by their service animal.
+• Children with seizure disorders or autism may need to be accompanied by their service animal but the school may try to deny it.

-Fortunately, there are laws that protect students with disabilities who have health-related needs and there are steps families can take to help prevent denials of health needs and discrimination from occurring.
+There are several federal laws that protect students with disabilities who have health-related needs, and there are steps families can take to help prevent discrimination from occurring.
 These laws generally require most schools to meet children's health-related needs during the school day and during school-sponsored extracurricular activities.
 In addition, they prevent schools from restricting the activities of students with disabilities due to speculation or to avoid having to address health-related needs.

-The Individuals with Disabilities in Education Improvement Act (IDEIA), 20 U.S.C. § 1400 et seq., ensures that public schools provide a free appropriate public education to children whose disabilities impact learning.
-(IDEIA, which was passed in 2004, is commonly referred to as IDEA, an 1997 education act that IDEIA replaced.)
+The Individuals with Disabilities in Education Improvement Act (IDEIA) ensures that public schools provide a free appropriate public education to children whose disabilities impact learning.
+(20 U.S.C. § 1400 et seq.)
+IDEIA, which was passed in 2004, is commonly referred to as IDEA, a 1997 education act that IDEIA replaced.

 IDEIA requires that schools develop an Individualized Education Program (IEP) for each covered student.
 If a child with an IEP also has health problems, his related health needs can be addressed within the IEP.
 For example, the health section of a child's IEP may require additional time on tests to accommodate her learning disability or an extra snack break to help control her diabetes.
 For more information, see Nolo's article on IEP plans.